-Big Law, sometimes styled as BigLaw or biglaw, is a term for the largest and most prestigious law firms in the US.
-These firms have multiple offices, generally with presences in major metropolitan areas such as New York, Washington, D.C., Los Angeles, and Chicago.
-Many Big Law firms even have international offices outside the US.
+Big Law, sometimes styled as BigLaw or biglaw, is a term for the largest and most prestigious law firms.
+These firms have multiple offices, generally with presences in major metropolitan areas such as New York, London, Washington, D.C., Los Angeles, and Chicago.
+Many Big Law firms even international offices.

 Below, we review the big names in Big Law.

-The following are some of the top Big Law firms in the US, reflecting a range of practice areas and geographical bases.
+The following are some of the top Big Law firms in the US & UK reflecting a range of practice areas and geographical bases.